OhadR/authentication-flows/authentication-flows/README.md

 "this reset link is no longer valid" if the key is expired or does not exist.

 6. After reset, user is redirected to login screen to login to the application.

+See a demo with explanations on YouTube: https://www.youtube.com/watch?v=4yDXHDjFcr0